 The Monarda ‘Cherry Pops’ was looking great by June 9 when the above photo was taken.

 I was glad when it started flowering…

 The above photo was taken on December 7 in 2019.
-It survived several ZAPS but it was still alive… It eventually succumbed to colder temperatures in January 2020.
-It did survive the winter and came up again in the spring of 2020 but I was fairly busy over the summer and didn’t take many plant photos.
-I will try to do better in 2021.
+It survived several ZAPS but it was still alive… I was fairly busy in 2019 so I didn’t take many photos…

 Monarda species prefer the sun but are also tolerant of part shade.
 Information online says they seem to spread more quickly in a shadier spot.

 Powdery mildew can be an issue with some Monarda.
 To help prevent this problem, they must have adequate air circulation, thin overgrown clumps, and keep the soil consistently moist.
 Dry soil promotes powdery mildew.
-There are mildew resistant cultivars, but I am not sure about this cultivar.
+There are mildew-resistant cultivars and this one wasn’t bothered by it.